 I will continue to work on the object detection a little longer before I start teaching the computer, what those symbols actually mean.
 Once I taught him how to find the symbols, how they relate to each other and what they mean, I hope it will grow up and sing beautiful songs to me.
 Until then, I will have to sing them by myself. 🙂

 Recently I was struggling with the fact that one of the datasets, that I was working with had the same images, but they were not correctly aligned.
-Since one of them had location annotations that I used for training a Music Object Detector, I had align them somehow.
+Since one of them had location annotations that I used for training a Music Object Detector, I had to align them somehow.

 For getting an impression on the alignment-error, look at the following images:

-The top-left image is the binarized image which serves as reference.
+The top-left image is the binarized image which serves as a reference.
 The top-right image is the original gray-scale image that is misaligned a tiny little bit, which you can’t even notice from just looking at them.
-So I’ve generated the bit-wise difference between the two images which is shown at the bottom and there you can almost read the full scores, because they are slightly shifted and misplaced.
+So I’ve generated the bit-wise difference between the two images which is shown at the bottom and there you can almost read the full scores because they are slightly shifted and misplaced.